koloyyee/DSA-in-Java/README.md

 ### 05 Linked Lists
+- Data types: data type's permissible operation are an inseparable part of its identity.
 - ADTs: Abstract Data Types, focus on what it does and ignoring how it does its job,
   - e.g: Stack and Queue can be created with linked list or array.
+-

 ### 06 Recursion